 Before proceeding with testing, do ask for pre-test genetic counseling, which can be provided by a knowledgeable physician or genetic counselor.
 The vast majority of families suffer no harm beyond occasional disappointment at less-than-overwhelming results.
 However, there are potentialities that counseling can discuss, among which include off-target results (unrelated to the reason for testing), finding that the parents are genetically related, and (rarely) misappropriated paternity.

-Live radio show interview with Dr. Richard Boles on Genetic Testing Options
+Dr. Richard Boles on Genetic Testing Options

 Dr. Richard G. Boles biography